The Revenue Attribution Problem in B2B Services

 Pillar 1: Multi-Touch Attribution with Revenue Weighting

-Pillar 2: Closed‑Loop Integration Between CRM and Marketing Analytics
+Pillar 2: Closed-Loop Integration Between CRM and Marketing Data

-Attribution cannot exist in a data silo.
-Marketing touch data must be integrated with CRM deal data to connect marketing activities to closed‑won revenue.
-This closed‑loop integration enables:
+Attribution cannot operate in isolation.
+Marketing data must be connected with CRM data to link activity to revenue outcomes.

 Pillar 3: Regular Attribution Audits and Model Refinement

-Attribution models degrade over time as buyer behaviour, channel mix, and competitive landscapes change.
-Quarterly attribution audits ensure the model remains aligned with reality.
-An audit should answer:
+Attribution models degrade as buyer behaviour and channel mix evolve.
+Regular audits ensure the model remains aligned with reality.

 How to Audit Your Attribution Model for Revenue Alignment